Styrax japonicus [STY-raks, juh-PON-ih-kuhs] is a deciduous flowering tree species of the Styracaceae family.

 Japanese Snowbell Uses

-Due to its beautiful flowers, Styrax japonicus plants are popularly used in landscaping enhancing the aesthetic appeal of an area.
+Due to their beautiful flowers, Styrax japonicus plants are popularly used in landscaping, enhancing an area’s aesthetic appeal.

 They are widely grown in park garden designs, woodland gardens, and cemeteries.

-In Japan, the fragrant snowbell trees are commonly seen on roads and streets.
+In Japan, the fragrant Japanese snowbell trees are commonly seen on roads and streets.
+They are also excellent plants near a patio, on a border, or lawn.

 The seeds are sometimes used to extract oil.

-Historically, the wood of the tree was widely used to make umbrella handles, implements, toys, and Japanese chess pieces.
+Historically, the wood of the tree was widely used to make walking sticks, umbrella handles, implements, toys, and Japanese chess pieces.